 2. Lake Superior - 82,414 Square Kilometers

-Lake Superior is considered to be the world’s largest freshwater lake by area, the 3rd largest such body by volume, and the 2nd largest lake of any kind by overall area in the world.
+Lake Superior is the largest freshwater lake in the world, as well as the the 3rd largest such body by volume, and the 2nd largest lake of any kind by overall area in the world.
 It is also the largest amongst all of the North American Great Lakes, with a total surface area of 82,414 square kilometers.
 At its furthest extent, Lake Superior is about 563 km long, 257 km wide, and attains a maximum depth of 406 m.
 Via the St. Mary’s River and the Soo Locks, water from Lake Superior flows outward into Lake Huron.
 Like the other Great Lakes, Lake Superior was formed due to glacial movements.

 1. Caspian Sea - 371,000 Square Kilometers

-The Caspian Sea has characteristics common to both seas and lakes and is listed as the world's largest lake, although it is not a freshwater lake.
+Despite the term "sea" being used in its name, the Caspian Sea is technically the largest lake in the world.
 It is the world's largest enclosed inland water body, with a total surface area of 371,000 km², holding 78,200 cubic km of water by volume which is about 3.5 times more water by volume than all five of the Great Lakes combined.
 Besides this, it is also the 3rd-deepest lake in the-world.
 The Deepest part of the lake is 1,025 m, and the lake has a length of 1,199 km at its longest span, with an average depth of 211 m.
 The Caspian Sea is unique as the only Oceanic Lake on this list, with the rest being considered as Continental Lakes.
 This is because rather than being entirely over the continental crust, the Caspian Sea has an Oceanic Basin.
 It also is an “endorheic basin”, referring to it being a closed system with no outflows.
 The Caspian Sea has Iran, Kazakhstan, Turkmenistan, Russia and Azerbaijan among its basin countries.
 The Volga, Ural, Terek, and Kura Rivers all serve as major sources of inflow feeding the Caspian Sea.